 To Pull or Not to Pull

-If you do not have plans to spay or neuter your pet, please see your veterinarian to discuss removal of any retained teeth before dental problems occur.
+Most vets check for retained teeth at the time of spaying or neutering and remove any additional teeth for a small fee (or free, in some cases) while they have your pet under anesthesia.
+If you do not have plans to spay or neuter your pet, see your veterinarian to discuss removal of any retained teeth before dental problems occur.